armanriazi/typescript-all-in-one/workspace/oop/class.md

 ### Abstract
 `abstract` can be thought of as an access modifier.
 We present it separately because opposed to the previously mentioned modifiers it can be on a `class` as well as any member of the class.
 Having an `abstract` modifier primarily means that such functionality *cannot be directly invoked* and a child class must provide the functionality.

+- [x] Can an abstract class have a constructor in TypeScript?
+Yes, and it can be called by subclasses.
+- [x] Can an abstract class have static methods in TypeScript?
+Yes, and they can be overridden in subclasses.

 * `abstract` **classes** cannot be directly instantiated.
 Instead the user must create some `class` that inherits from the `abstract class`.

 ```ts